Edition for Web Developers — Last Updated 3 June 2023

 If allSteps[targetStepIndex] does not exist, then abort these steps.

-Apply the history step allSteps[targetStepIndex] to traversable, with checkForUserCancelation set to true, sourceSnapshotParams set to sourceSnapshotParams, and initiatorToCheck set to initiatorToCheck.
+Apply the traverse history step allSteps[targetStepIndex] to traversable, given sourceSnapshotParams, initiatorToCheck, and userInvolvement.

 Apart from the navigate algorithm, session history entries can be pushed or replaced via one more mechanism, the URL and history update steps.
 The most well-known callers of these steps are the history.replaceState()